-\begin{enumerate}[label={(\roman*)}] \item In the $\alpha$RFSV model, first introduced by \cite{MerinoPospisilSobotkaSottinenVives21ijtaf}, $\sigma(x)={x}$ and the process $V_t$ is given explicitly by \eqref{e:V_t:func} with In particular \begin{itemize} \item for $\alpha=1$ we get the rough Bergomi model, which in the $r=0$ case coincide with the rough SABR($\beta=1$) model, and \item for $\alpha=0$ we get the non-stationary RFSV model. \end{itemize} Moreover, we will consider also \item a new mixed $\alpha$RFSV model, a two factor rough model, where two fractional volatility factors are considered, one with $H<\frac{1}{2}$ and another with $H'>\frac{1}{2}$.
-This model is a generalisation of the $\alpha$RFSV model \citep{MerinoPospisilSobotkaSottinenVives21ijtaf} and the mixed fractional Bergomi model \citep{AlosLeon2021}. \item In the rough Stein and Stein model, $\sigma(x)=x$, $u(x)=\kappa (\theta-x)$ and $v(x)=\nu$.
+\item In a new mixed $\alpha$RFSV model, a two factor rough model, two fractional volatility factors are considered, one with $H<\frac{1}{2}$ and another with $H'>\frac{1}{2}$.
+This model is a generalisation of the $\alpha$RFSV model, see \cite{MerinoPospisilSobotkaSottinenVives21ijtaf} and the mixed fractional Bergomi model, see \cite{AlosLeon2021}. \item In the rough Stein and Stein model, $\sigma(x)=x$, $u(x)=\kappa (\theta-x)$ and $v(x)=\nu$.
 Here $V$ is the volatility process. \item Note that the case $u\equiv v\equiv 0$ is the classical Black-Scholes model. \end{enumerate}

-\begin{proposition} Let $G(t,T)$ be defined as in \eqref{gformula}.
-Then the formulas for the Greek Vega and for the derivative with respect the Hurst parameter $H$ are